remi-remi/remi-remi/README.md

-no time for this, i want to code
+no time for this, i have to code